JiaoWaa/GameClientDemo/README.md

 - Grenade weapon and explosion effect.
 - Four physics materials: grass, ground, wood and water.

+**Sixth Homework Statement:** Net

+- A dedicated server is used.
+- Replicated: Gun, shoot effects, death animation, rebirth, kill number, death number, scoreboard, aim offset, montage(like 'throw')
+- once competition includes 60s, and the competition is a loop with 5s between each competition.
+- ones the game is over, the scoreboard will be shown.
+It shows name, kill, death and score(kill: +2, death: -1)

 ## Package Files and video

 Link: https://pan.baidu.com/s/1Ib5EYS09hUD7_Xym1qJJfQ